 - By defying the target parent’s authority and supervision, the alienating parent is asking the child to impossibly choose one parent over the other.
 This causes considerable stress and potential long term emotion scarring for the child and much unnecessary pain, difficulty, and anxiety when trying to love both parents.

-The alienating parent will try to program the child to dislike, hate, or fear the target parent.
-By causing the child to disown or distance themselves away from the target parent, the alienating parent may, in the end, cause a very distrustful and emotionally scarred child.
+The alienating parent will try to program the child to dislike, hate, or fear the rejected parent.
+By causing the child to disown or distance themselves away from the rejected parent, the aligned parent may, in the end, cause a very distrustful and emotionally scarred child.
 The goal may be achieved, but not with the desired results of the alienating parent.
 Many times, the child, without hope, will turn on both parents and never be able to have trusting, loving relationships in his/her life.